altdesktop/i3ipc-glib/README.md

 # to events.
 ipc = i3ipc.Connection()

-# Establish a connection to the ipc.
-These steps may be eliminated in the final
+# Establish a connection to the ipc (this step will be eliminated soon).
-# version of the library.
 ipc.connect()

 # Query the ipc for outputs.
 For now, the result is a dict that represents the
 # parsed reply of a command like `i3-msg -t get_outputs`.
-Later it will be an
-# object with methods for common tasks.
-The goal is to remove the burden of
-# writing recursive tree algorithms, understanding i3 data structures, or
-# reading X11 specification documents to do anything useful.
 outputs = ipc.get_outputs()

 print('Got outputs:')
 print(outputs)

-# Send a command to be executed synchronously
+# Send a command to be executed synchronously.
 ipc.command('focus left')

 # Define a callback to be called when you switch workspaces.